The Suriname Civil Code (Burgerlijk Wetboek) distinguishes three types of agreements for the performance of work:

 - the salary of the employee is paid by the employer.

 There are no specific requirements as to the form of an employment agreement; parties can verbally conclude an employment agreement or may choose to put the agreement in writing.
-Nevertheless agreements in writing are preferable to have evidence and proof of mutual legal positions.
+Nevertheless agreements in writing are preferable as it provides ready evidence and proof of mutual legal positions.
 However, for certain provisions (e.g. non competition- and penalty clauses), it is mandatory to stipulate them in writing in order to be legally binding.
 The employment agreement can be entered into for a definite or an indefinite period of time.